Highlights of GNUVF Achievements as by 2018

 - Tip taps provided to incorporate the hand washing culture in 27 locations including households, schools and health centres

-By 2018 UVF had improved the livelihood of 500 homesteads and 300 children supported with basic needs like education at the partner and UVF School.
+By 2018 GNUVF had improved the livelihood of 500 homesteads and 300 children supported with basic needs like education at the partner and UVF School.

 - Through a partnership with Kajjansi Health Centre IV, we have managed to extend health care to over 28 families in acute need of drugs and health services.